-- Twelve vegetation monitoring sites were established in January 2018 and baseline data obtained for this target. - Evidence of previous damage due to vehicle activity appears to be regenerating well. - Assessment of the data suggests the wetlands are in good condition. - Few weed issues have been identified in this community. - It is possible that as climate change reduces the periods of waterlogging, that tree invasions will start to occur.
+- No additional ecological data was collected on this target during the year, monitoring is rescheduled for 2021. - No additional threatened flora species information was collected. - Visits to the reserve did not detect any on-ground threats or obvious changes in wetland extent or condition and previous damage due to vehicle activity is regenerating well. - Assessment of the data suggests the wetlands are in good condition. - Few weed issues have been identified in this community. - It is possible that as climate change reduces the periods of waterlogging, that tree invasions will start to occur.
 If so then TLC will decide on whether or not to manage this change.